KPI dashboard in Excel – The all-time classic! A KPI can have a goal which is the exact value that it should reach, and ranges for tracing purpose.

 General rules, advices and tips

 Focus on the essence!
 The basis of every dashboard is the one-page-layout.
 Keep it in mind that the user doesn’t always interested in the details.
+If you are interested, read our detailed article about main dashboard rules and fundamentals.

 A CEO is usually always busy, having just enough time to look through some KPIs.
 While the business analyst has to see even the smallest details.